"What can I do?"

 We can get our friends, neighbors, and co-workers to register to vote – and then go with them to the polls!
 Most eligible Tennesseans claim that they vote; in fact, they do not.
 For example, in the last election, young people (18- to 24-year-olds) in Nashville could have represented 13% of the total vote if they had voted at their strength.
 Instead, their share of the vote was only 4%.
 Change starts at home, in our own neighborhoods and workplaces.

 Subscribe to newspapers

 Real news has never been more important.
 You can do your part by subscribing to your favorite newspaper.
 The Tennessean, The New York Times, The Washington Post, and The Wall Street Journal are all superb publications that deserve your support.
+We have great local resources, too.
 Subscribe, read, and share.

 Sign-up for publications on the Cooper website

 – “Top 10 at 10” –10 daily news articles in your email inbox by 10 a.m., curated by the Cooper staff.